foreverfl/vscode/docs/editor/workspace-trust.md

 ## Enabling extensions

 What happens if you want to use Restricted Mode but your favorite extension doesn't support Workspace Trust?
 This can happen if an extension, while useful and functional, isn't being actively maintained and hasn't declared their Workspace Trust support.
-To handle this scenario, you can override the extension's trust state with the `setting(extensions.supportUntrustedWorkspaces)` setting.
+To handle this scenario, you can override the extension's trust state with the `extensions.supportUntrustedWorkspaces` setting.

 > **Important**: Be careful with overriding an extension's Workspace Trust support.
 It's possible that the extension author has a good reason for disabling their extension in Restricted Mode.
 If in doubt, reach out to the extension author or review recent changelogs to get more context.

-In the Settings editor (`kb(workbench.action.openSettings)`), you can override the Workspace Trust for individual extensions via the **Extensions: Support Untrusted Workspaces** setting (`setting(extensions.supportUntrustedWorkspaces)`).
+In the Settings editor (`kb(workbench.action.openSettings)`), you can override the Workspace Trust for individual extensions via the **Extensions: Support Untrusted Workspaces** setting (`extensions.supportUntrustedWorkspaces`).

 ![Extension support](images/workspace-trust/extensions-support-untrusted.png)